LEARN-LK/IAM/eduroam/irs_ubuntu_24.md

 chown -R freerad:certs archive
 ```

-Otherwise the freeradius service will not be started and will trigger an error saying `no permission to provatekey`
+Otherwise the freeradius service will not be started and will trigger an error saying `no permission to privatekey`

 #### Create Certificates Using Private CA